SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 Also a good view about the development process could be seen in the commit trace.

-For other question, please, contact me.
+For any questions, please, contact me.